harlan-zw/laravel-2h-coding-challenge/code/0-Task.md

 control over what you change in the code base, it's now your baby and you need to nature it.

 While lots may be wrong, they suggest some things which may be useful to look at:
-- Implement Laravel / REST API best practices
+- Laravel / REST API best practices
-- Implement coding standards that may be missing
+- Coding standards
-- Add missing documentation
+- Documentation
-- Write any missing tests
+- Tests
-- Implement any other best practices or development tools that would be useful
+- Other best practices or development tools that would be useful

 They just ask you to please not break the `/calculate` endpoint.